-App menu actions are added to the hamburger menu for easier accessibility in multi-monitor setups.
+App menu actions are added to the hamburger menu for more straightforward accessibility in multi-monitor setups.

-Another cool visual optimization is the use of gtk+ which enables dynamic space resizing of the items in the file manager.
+Another neat visual optimization is the use of gtk+, which enables dynamic space resizing of the items in the file manager.

 Other significant new features in Nautilus 3.30 include faster file search and only current folder search capability.